 Today, teams will give an informal presentation and demonstration of their project to staff and students at their work stations.
 Determine how you want to present and demonstrate your work.
 Each team member may speak or a spokesperson may be designated for the group.

-Plan to spend ~5 minutes covering the following information:
+Your instructor will organize the format, length, and requirements for presentations.
+Plan to spend about 5 minutes covering the following information:

 Team Members — Who worked on the project?